Joseph F. Trustey In Memoriam

 Joe loved practical jokes and relished the challenge of amusing and entertaining those around him.
 He had a sterling intellect, a quick wit, a genuine warmth and a complete lack of pretense—all characteristics that allowed Joe to establish fast and lifelong connections.
 From the man on the street to the seasoned CEO, he could relate with everyone on a personal level.

 Prior to joining Summit, Joe served as a Captain in the U.S. Army and worked as a consultant for Bain & Co.
 He received a BS in Chemical Engineering from the University of Notre Dame and earned an MBA from the Harvard Business School where he was a Baker Scholar.

 At Summit and beyond, Joe led by example—with absolute integrity and honesty.
 He committed himself wholeheartedly to the organizations, institutions and individuals he touched, and we at Summit benefited greatly from this dedication.
 He was deeply, but often quietly, philanthropic, dedicating his time and his resources to countless efforts, including Team Daisy’s annual Pan Mass Challenge ride, the Citi Performing Arts Center, Shore Country Day School, Brooks School, Hannah & Friends, and his beloved alma mater, the University of Notre Dame.

 Above all else, Joe adored spending time with his family.
 He was the devoted husband of Kris Trustey and the very proud father of A.J., Caroline, Anna and Claire.
 Joe passed away on July 29, 2015, in an accident that also claimed the life of his daughter, Anna.

-The Summit team will strive to honor Joe’s legacy.
 A true friend, a trusted colleague and an inspiring leader, Joe embodied the spirit of Summit Partners.
 He is truly missed.